rjsmith1999/IMMERSE/_pages/log.md

 -------------------
 ## Log:

+### Week 5: June 1 - June 4, 2021
+* **Goals**:
+ - Apply updated ip to sebastians example projects for the zedboard and zc706
+ - Test on zedboard
+ - Update c application to run as a client server program

+* **Monday**:
+  - Emailed Sebastian over the weekend, we discussed further changes to the scrubber we could make to support the CASPR project.

 ### Week 5: May 24 - May 28, 2021
 * **Goals**:
   - Figure out why the FrameECC/byu hybrid scrubber ip isn't working on the zc706 (could be DEVICE_ID)